-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In
+Heisman Winner Spotlights Hunger In His Hometown, And Food Pantry Donations Pour In

 Burrow grew up in Athens, where his father was the defensive coordinator for the football team at Ohio University.
 He attended Ohio State, hoping to eventually become the starting quarterback, but it didn't pan out.
 Burrow graduated in three years and transferred to LSU, where he thrived.

-The 23-year-old quarterback's breakout performance this season has led No. 1 ranked LSU to its first College Football Playoff berth.
+The 23-year-old quarterback's breakout performance this season has led No. 1 LSU to its first College Football Playoff berth.
 The Tigers will play Oklahoma on Dec.
-28; if they win, they could meet No. 2 ranked Ohio State in the championship on Jan.
+28; if they win, they could meet No. 2 Ohio State in the championship on Jan.
 13.

 Burrow's huge success in Baton Rouge has meant that an Appalachian Ohio town that'd never had much interest in SEC football was suddenly awash in the Tigers' purple and gold.

-"It's like Joe has become everybody's next door neighbor, the kid that everybody knows," Bright said.
+"It's like Joe has become everybody's next-door neighbor, the kid that everybody knows," Bright said.

 Now admiration for Burrow is metamorphosing into donations to the food pantry serving Ohio's poorest county, where some 20% of residents struggle with food insecurity.